WE ARE CURRENTLY NOT ACCEPTING SUBMISSIONS

 Website | + posts

-Wendy K. Mages, a Professor at Mercy College, is a storyteller, educator, and researcher.
-To learn about her work, please visit https://www.mercy.edu/directory/wendy-mages
+Wendy K. Mages, a Mercy University Professor, is a Pushcart Prize nominee and an award-winning poet and author.
+To learn more about her and her work, and to find links to her published stories and poetry, please visit https://www.mercy.edu/directory/wendy-mages

 1. The aunt was viewed differently from the time she was small up until adulthood.
 Her hair was very unique in some ways people loved it.
 Her hair was different so she felt like an outcast.
 Her mom had straight hair and she had curly hair but as she grew older it was getting hard to tame.
 Everyone around her didn’t have the same texture hair as her.
 Straightening her hair could cause damage that’s why she really did not want to do it at first.
 The woman in the picture has shoulder length hair which represents the aunt’s hair.
 This also can symbolize growth.
 The vines in the back can symbolize spreading out and growing as well.
 The green clothing can symbolize her mother’s warmth and comfort that she gives.
 This piece and story line connects to me in the sense of being a black girl and being different from other girls hair texture.
 My hair is puffy and wild if not tamed with products.
 If I don’t tame my hair with a comb or brush then it will look very crazy.
 All girls should love their unique selves.
 God made us this way, we shouldn’t have to flat iron our hair if it’s naturally a different way.
 Love yourself!